-This white sauce recipe is widely known as bechamel sauce.
-It is the perfect base for so many of your other favorite sauces.
-A basic white sauce is a French classic.
-This creamy sauce not only elevates your lasagna and pasta dishes but is also surprisingly easy to make in under 20 minutes.
+This white sauce recipe, also known as bechamel sauce, is a French classic.
+This creamy sauce elevates lasagna and pasta dishes and is surprisingly easy to make in under 20 minutes.

 Bechamel (or white sauce) is incredibly versatile and pairs great with sauces like this pomodoro sauce or this roasted red pepper sauce.
 The combination is perfect for use in this one-pan lasagna recipe.